 As you may have noticed, the connection string is missing from the projects.
 I am using CloudAMQP to host RabbitMQ, they have a nice free tier, extremely useful for experiments like this one.

-This concludes our Series about Queues and Background Workers.
 It took me a little bit more than expected to write this last article, I got distracted by other topics and also by everything else is happening to me these weeks.
 I’m about to move to Canada, packing an entire house is never easy.